Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 ```shell
 cp ~/sketchbook/blink/makefile makefile
 ```
 4. Create a new `.ino` arduino code file, or upload the file from somewhere else.
 In this example, we are trying to upload and install the example for the [old Nokia screens available from Adafruit](https://www.adafruit.com/product/338).
-The [GitHub page](https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library) for this project includes instructions and an example.

-To copy the example file directly from Github, find the .ino file in the GitHub page, and use the `wget` command to download the raw file into the folder you created.
+To copy the example file directly from Github, find the .ino file in the [GitHub page](https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library), and use the `wget` command to download the raw file into the folder you created.
 ```shell
 wget https://raw.githubusercontent.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library/master/examples/pcdtest/pcdtest.ino
 ```

-5.Now that the file has been downloaded we need to download and install all required libraries that are used by the Arduino board to communicate with the display.
+5. Now we need to download and install the required libraries that are used by the Arduino board to communicate with the display.
 At the top of the Arduino-code file (pcdtest.ino) we can see that we require three additional libraries.
 This is notated in the Arduino with the `#include` command.
 The three libraries are:
 ```arduino
 #include <SPI.h>
 #include <Adafruit_GFX.h>